GiorgosTokasDev/GiorgosTokasDev/README.md

 # 👋 Hi, I'm Giorgos Tokas!

-💻 Web Developer | 🚀 Passionate about coding
+💻 Software Developer | 🚀 Passionate about coding

 ## 🛠️ Projects
 - The projects will soon be linked